watarukumagai-git/opt/peer_review/no2/review_comment.md

 It provides an interesting data through many comparisons, but I think it still needs extensive revisions to be acceptable for publication in terms of originality, creativity, and readability.

-From this reason, the judgement is "C" (Rereview after major revision).
+From this reason, the judgement is "D" (Reject).
 It should be revised according to following major comments and improved as necessary.

 ## [Major Comments]